SkyrimScripting/SKSE_Template_SKSE_Events/README.md

 ### What does it do?

-It writes to a log file.
+It writes to a log file whenever an SKSE "message" is sent telling the plugin about a system event.

+Events include things like:
+- all SKSE plugins have loaded
+- all .esp/.esm data has been loaded
+- player started a new game
+- player saved the game
+- player loaded a game
+- player deleted a game

 Read [`plugin.cpp`](plugin.cpp) for a bunch of details on what it's doing!

-I *highly recommend* you create a log file for your mod.

-It's useful for:
-- your own debugging, while developing the mod
-- debugging issues from your users (**ask your users to provide .log files in their bug reports on Nexus/GitHub!**)

 ## Requirements